StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

 - Asynchronous: returns immediately and read/write happens in the background
 - Synchronous: returns when complete
   - Blocking: complete when data has been read (at least 1 byte) or written
-  - Non-blocking: complete when data has been read or written or when do data is available to be read or written
+  - Non-blocking: complete when data has been read or written or when no data is available to be read or written

 The file descriptor (when opened) determines whether calls to read() and write() are blocking or non-blocking.